otukka/Svd2cppObjects/README.md

 ## Introduction

 Svd2cppObjects is tool for converting System View Description (SVD) files to C++ driver library.
-Intention is to access memory mapped IO with C++.
+Intention is to access memory mapped IO with C++ objects.

 This project provides Peripheral, Register, and Bitfield classes.
 These classes are used to encapsulate memory addresses in a safe way.
 There is no more need for raw pointer handling.
-One could manually create driver for custom hardware with these classes.
+These classes could be used to create driver for custom hardware.

 ## Requirements
 Python +3.6 and virtualenv is required.